-DIRECTORY INFORMATION - The Family Educational Rights and Privacy Act (FERPA) allows the Director of Records, Registration and Veterans Affairs (Registrar) to release student directory information.
-Directory information includes names, birth date, addresses, student identification photos, e-mail addresses, phone numbers, major fields of study (e.g., learning programs), attendance dates, degrees, honors, and awards, participation in officially recognized college activities or sports, and HCC athletes’ weight and height.
-However, the college generally releases only the following directory information: student’s name, dates of attendance, degrees, and honors earned.
+DIRECTORY INFORMATION–FERPA allows the registrar to release student directory information.
+Directory information includes names, addresses, photographs, e-mail addresses, phone numbers, major fields of study (e.g., learning programs), enrollment dates, degrees, honors, and awards, participation in officially recognized college activities or sports, and HCC athletes’ weight and height.
+However, the college generally releases only the following directory information: students’ names, enrollment dates, earned degrees, honors and awards, or lack thereof.
 Directory information may be withheld.
-Students may request their directory information be withheld by submitting a written request via the appropriate form from the Office of Records, Registration and Veterans’ Affairs.
-The college honors such requests for the current term in which the request is submitted.
+Students may request their directory information be withheld by submitting a written request to the Office of Records, Registration and Veterans’ Affairs.
+The college honors such requests for the current term.

-RECORD INSPECTION —The Family Educational Rights and Privacy Act (FERPA) gives students the right to inspect and review information contained in their education records and to challenge the content of their records.
-The director of Records and Registration (Registrar) coordinates the inspection and review procedures for student education records.
-Students seeking to review their records should contact the Office of Records and Registration (RCF-233, 443-518-1240, email@example.com).
+Record Inspection–FERPA gives students the right to inspect and review information contained in their education records and to challenge the content of their records.
+The registrar coordinates the inspection and review procedures for student education records.
+Students seeking to review their records should contact the Office of Records, Registration and Veterans’ Affairs (RCF-233, 443-518-1240, firstname.lastname@example.org).

 Education records include admissions, financial, academic, and financial aid files as well as cooperative education and placement records.
-Education records do not include records of instructional and administrative personnel, which are the sole possession of the maker.
+Education records do not include records of instructional and administrative personnel, if the record remains in the sole possession of the maker.

 Also, the college is not required to let students review confidential letters and recommendations placed in their files prior to January 1, 1975 if they were collected under established policies of confidentiality and used only for purposes for which they were collected.

-Any student who believes his/her rights were abridged may file a complaint with the U.S. Department of Education Family Policy Compliance Office, 400 Maryland Avenue, SW, Washington, DC 20202-4605.
+Any student who believes his or her rights were abridged may file a complaint with the U.S. Department of Education Family Policy Compliance Office, 400 Maryland Avenue, SW, Washington, DC 20202.

 Transcripts and Enrollment Verification

-TRANSCRIPTS—Students may request official copies of their transcripts through the National Student Clearinghouse; by mailing a written request to the Office of Records and Registration; or visiting the office in person (photo identification required for in-person requests).
-The National Clearinghouse processes requests within twenty-four hours; there is a $2.25 charge (subject to change) per transcript.
-Students may access the National Student Clearinghouse directly from the Office of Records and Registration website (www.howardcc.edu/register).
-The Office of Records and Registration processes requests for official transcripts within two business days of receiving an official request; there is no charge.
-Students may access the National Student Clearinghouse directly from the Office of Records and Registration website (www.howardcc.edu/register).
+TRANSCRIPTS—Students in good financial standing with the college may request official copies of their transcripts through the National Student Clearinghouse through myHCC; by mailing a written request to the Office of Records, Registration and Veterans’ Affairs; or visiting the office in person (photo identification required for in-person requests).
+The National Student Clearinghouse processes requests within twenty-four hours; there is a $2.25 charge (subject to change) per transcript.
+Students may access the National Student Clearinghouse directly from the Office of Records, Registration and Veterans’ Affairs website (www.howardcc.edu/register).
+The Office of Records, Registration and Veterans’ Affairs processes requests for official transcripts within two business days of receiving an official request; there is no charge.
+Students may access the National Student Clearinghouse directly: www.howardcc.edu/register.

 The cost of education in Maryland community colleges is supported by student tuition, aid from the State of Maryland, and contributions from the sponsoring political subdivisions.
 The appropriate levels and percent of support by students and state and local governments are specified in state law and are provided in state and local appropriations.
 Equity in funding requires that the level of tuition and governmental support be computed based upon a student’s place of legal residence or legal domicile except as prescribed by law.